 Most tornadoes occur in the spring, with the biggest threats in the area referred to as Tornado Alley, although they’ve occurred in every state and every month of the year.
 In 2020, according to the NOAA Storm Prediction Center, most tornadoes were in April, with 351 occurring across the Southern and Southeastern states, although May and August also experienced a significant number.

-If you purchased one of the Omaha houses for sale, you have less of a risk for a tornado than in places like Oklahoma, Texas, and Kansas, but there is still an average of about 57 a year in Nebraska, so you’ll want to keep it protected.
+If you purchased one of the Omaha houses, you have less of a risk for a tornado than in places like Oklahoma, Texas, and Kansas, but there is still an average of about 57 a year in Nebraska, so you’ll want to keep it protected.

 Install a Wind-Resistant Roof Structure